 Pressure sensitive adhesives, per their tactile nature, attach themselves to their assigned surface when someone or something applies pressure.
 Pressure-sensitive adhesives often come with backing designed to allow users to remove or reposition them without reducing or losing stickiness or damaging surfaces.

 Ultraviolet adhesives work with the help of sunlight.

 Anaerobic adhesive solutions cure when they are in an environment that lacks oxygen.

 One-part adhesives bond to surfaces using only their latent bonding properties, which are activated by various energy sources.
 Energy sources vary by the type of adhesive, but some common examples include heat, moisture, and radiation.
 A version of the one-part formula is used to create ultraviolet adhesives.

-Two-part, or multi-part, adhesives, on the other hand require the mixture of two or more separate components.
+Two-part, or multi-part, adhesive products require the mixture of two or more separate components.
 They are activated either through homogeneous mixing, which must take place immediately before application, or through the separate application and pressing together of these components.
 During the latter procedure, a chemical reaction occurs that allows the properties of the components to bond together.
 Multi-part adhesive formulas are used with acrylics, epoxies, and urethanes.

-Film adhesives are chosen for use with applications that require a uniform glue line, which they supply upon their activation via pressure and/or heat.
+Film adhesives are chosen for use with products that require a uniform glue line, which they supply upon their activation via pressure and/or heat.
 Also, film adhesives may or may not come with release paper.
-Laminating adhesives are an example of very common film adhesives.